WGLab/biocluster/03 System customization.md

 Once installation of the cluster is done, you typically want to make some customization to the cluster.
 This section describes several common tasks.

-## Setting up system path for Perl and Python
+## Setting up system path for Perl and Python and Java

 If you are installing an updated major version (such as 6.2) rather than initial major version (such as 6.0) of Rocks, the default Perl and Python will be at `/usr/bin/perl` and `/usr/bin/python` respectively.
 However, you may have selected to install Perl/Python roll during the installation, and these are actually installed in `/opt/perl/bin` and `/opt/python/bin` respectively.
 These directories are NOT in default PATH, so your users cannot access it by default (in other word, if you type `perl -v` or `python -v`, you will access the default lower version of perl and python).